 More than a nice idea, UVA’s groundbreaking model of self-governance provides students with opportunities to govern much of life on Grounds—from responsibility for residence halls to serving on the Honor Committee to reporting to our Board of Visitors.

-From this culture of leadership and responsibility you’ll take a lasting sense of initiative, decisiveness, and self-confidence.
-And those qualities will empower you to make a positive impact on the world.
+From this culture of leadership and responsibility UVA graduates take a lasting sense of initiative, decisiveness, and self-confidence.
+And those qualities will empower them to make a positive impact on the world.

-At UVA, your opportunities to lead are endless.
-From day one, you are called upon to take charge.
-As part of Class and Student Councils, you’ll work to foster a sense of community and advocate on behalf of peers.
-Join the Judiciary Committee, and strive to uphold the University’s standards of conduct.
-Or serve on the Honor Committee, where you’ll work tirelessly to support the University’s Honor System.
+At UVA, the opportunities to lead are endless.
+From day one, students are called upon to take charge.
+As part of Class and Student Councils, they work to foster a sense of community and advocate on behalf of peers.
+On the Judiciary Committee, students strive to uphold the University’s standards of conduct.
+On the Honor Committee they work tirelessly to support the University’s Honor System.

 Here, leadership isn’t just an elective.
 It’s a way of life.